Often an Orphan: Plot

-Porky then seemingly accepts Charlie as a pet, but it's revealed to be a trick, as he puts the dog in a "sleeping bag" (which is actually a golf bag) which he promptly shuts and, cackling evilly, sends Charlie off to Scotland in it.
+Porky then seemingly accepts Charlie as a pet, but it's revealed to be all a trick, as he puts the dog in a "sleeping bag" (which is actually a mail bag) which he promptly shuts and, cackling evilly, sends Charlie off to Scotland in it.
 However, when Porky returns, Charlie is there in Scottish attire complete with a bagpipe and he eventually drives Porky into accepting him as a pet with the bagpipe's annoying music.

 Porky promptly suggests a picnic afterwards and he decides to head to the middle of a desert to do it, planning to abandon Charlie there.
 As Porky unpacks the food and calls Charlie out to catch the stick he has, Charlie comes running out.
 Porky proceeds to throw the stick, but Charlie, not falling for the same trick again that his previous master pulled on him, runs to the car instead of going after the stick and drives off, deliberately leaving Porky behind.
 Porky at first becomes furious, then suddenly snaps, gets a crazy look in his eyes and starts barking and panting, acting like a dog.
+He then acts like Charlie with attracting attention, even using the big eyes routine.
 He is picked up by the county dog catcher, who puts him in the back with the other dogs, where he barks along with them as the cartoon irises out.